spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 A. Yes, the change is applicable to both public and private projects.
 Free tier users using GitLab for public open source projects should consider applying for the [GitLab for Open Source program](/solutions/open-source/), which provides access to the GitLab Ultimate features and entitlements for free.

 **Q. What is the effective date of the changes?**
-A. For existing free tier users, storage limits will not be applied before **2022-10-19**.
+A. For existing free tier users, storage limits will not be applied before 2022-10-19, and [storage management improvements](https://gitlab.com/gitlab-org/gitlab/-/issues/375296) are available.
+We intend to roll out application of these limits gradually, impacted users will be notified in-app at least 60 days prior to the storage limits being applied.

 ### Managing your Storage Usage